orionz/judo/README.markdown

         "availability_zone":"us-east-1d"
     }

-The default config uses the public ubuntu 9.10 ami's.
-It runs in the judo security group and a judo key pair (which were made during the init process).
-The user parameter is the user the 'judo ssh' command attempts to ssh in using the keypair.
-Other debian based distros can be used assuming they have current enough installations of ruby (1.8.7) and rubygems (1.3.5).
+Any changes you make to these files does not stick until you've committed them.
+To commit a group do the following.

-    $ judo commit
+    $ judo commit :default
-    Compiling version 1
+    Compiling version 2... done (1.2s)
-    a default
-    a default/config.json
-    Uploading to s3...
-    $ judo start my_server_1
-    ---> Starting server my_server_1... done (2.3s)
-    ---> Acquire hostname...      ec2-1-2-3-4.compute-1.amazonaws.com (49.8s)
-    ---> Wait for ssh...          done (9.8s)
-    $ judo list
-      SERVER IN GROUP default
-    my_server_1       v1   i-80000000  m1.small    ami-bb709dd2  running    0 volumes  ec2-1-2-3-4.compute-1.amazonaws.com

 We can now see that 'my_server_1' is running and running with version 1 of the config.
 We can create and start a server in one step with the launch command.

-    $ judo launch my_server_2
+    $ judo launch my_server_2:default
     ---> Creating server my_server_2... done (0.6s)
     ---> Starting server my_server_2... done (1.6s)
-    ---> Acquire hostname...      ec2-1-2-3-5.compute-1.amazonaws.com (31.1s)
-    ---> Wait for ssh...          done (6.1s)

 This will create and start two servers.
 One named 'my_server_1' and one named 'my_server_2'.
 You can ssh into 'my_server_1' you can type:

     $ judo ssh my_server_1

-You can stop all the servers with:
+You can stop all the servers in the :default group with:

-    $ judo stop
+    $ judo stop :default

-Note that since no name was specified it will stop all servers in the group.
 You could also have typed:

   $ judo stop my_server_1 my_server_2